Contact Us Menu

 Categories: Insight

-Protect Your Data Against Ransomware with a Secure Edge-to-Cloud Strategy
+Protect Data from Ransomware with Edge-to-Cloud Strategy

 Highly damaging ransomware attacks against the public sector show no sign of abating.
 A couple of weeks ago, Key Biscayne became the third local Florida government to get hit by ransomware within one month.
 This incident came on the heels of two widely publicized attacks that shut down email servers, emergency response systems and online public services in Lake City and Riviera Beach, Florida.